 It is 12:20 in New York a Friday

 and I don’t know the people who will feed me

-In the first stanza of ‘The Day Lady Died,’ the speaker begins by giving the reader a bit f information about the setting.
+In the first stanza of ‘The Day Lady Died,’ the speaker gives the reader a bit of information about the setting.
 It’s a Friday in New York, “three days after Bastille day” (meaning it is July 17th).
 He provides the date, the exact time of day, and his location.
 He’s walking through New York City, narrating everything he sees and does.
-Each of these activities is accompanied by the time.
+Each of these activities is accompanied by time.
 The narrator is getting a shoeshine and then taking the train to dinner with friends, but he isn’t sure which.

 I walk up the muggy street beginning to sun

 and have a hamburger and a malted and buy

 He mentions in the second stanza of ‘The Day Lady Died’ that he stopped by a newsstand and bought “NEW WORLD WRITING.”
 This is a reference to a literary magazine that was published during the fifties.
 It contained numerous examples of writing from different authors in one issue.
 He speaks sarcastically about his desire to see “what the poets / in Ghana are doing these days,” as if it is the literary center of the world.
 The magazine was known to publish not only popular writers but various writers from around the world.
 It’s unclear exactly how he feels about the inclusion of these writers, but he is at the very least skeptical.